Crusoe22/datafun-03-nolan/README.md

-# datafun-03-project
+# datafun-03-nolan

 ## Create Project Virtual Environment

-On Windows, create a project virtual environment in the .venv folder.
+'''On Windows, create a project virtual environment in the .venv folder. '''

 ```shell